 The following committees, or others, may be formed by the Board as needed from time to time.
 The President of the Board shall appoint the Chairperson of any committee activated or formed by the Board.

-WELCOME/MEMBERSHIP COMMITTEE – A committee whose purpose is to contact new owners of property in the subdivision for the purpose of encouraging and inviting membership into the Association.
+MEMBERSHIP: A committee whose purpose is to contact new owners of property in the subdivision for the purpose of encouraging and inviting membership into the Association.
 The committee chair, or a person assigned by the committee chair, shall serve at the hospitality table at all Association events with the purpose of encouraging and inviting membership into the Association and welcoming existing members.
-If necessary, this committee will assist the Board of Directors in contacting members whose dues are in arrears.
+If necessary, this committee will assist the Treasurer in contacting members whose dues are in arrears.

-BEAUTIFICATION COMMITTEE – A committee of the Civic Association whose purpose is to maintain or manage the maintenance of the front entrance to the subdivision and any/all other common areas in the neighborhood.
-The committee shall be responsible for obtaining services for grass cuttings and related edging work, maintaining any plantings, weeding any beds, fertilizing, watering any plants, mulching, and other related matters.
-Any plans for improvements to the entrance property must be approved by the Board of Directors prior to any work.
+BEAUTIFICATION: A committee whose purpose is to maintain or manage the maintenance of the front entrance to the subdivision and any/all other common areas in the neighborhood.
+The committee shall be responsible for obtaining services for grass cutting and related edging work, maintaining any plantings, weeding any beds, fertilizing, watering any plants, mulching, and other related matters.
+Any plans for improvements to the entrance and/or common property must be approved by the Board of Directors prior to any work.
 It is encouraged, though not required, that the committee chair also be a member of the Pollard Planters.

 A majority of the Members of the Board shall constitute a quorum for the transaction of business at any regular or special meetings of the Board.

-The Nominating Committee of the Board of Directors, or the board of Directors itself, shall report its recommendations for the Board of Directors to the Membership at the Annual Meeting.
+The Board of Directors shall report its recommendations for the next year’s Board of Directors to the Membership at the Annual Meeting in November.
 Additional nominations may be received from the floor.
 If more nominations are made than there are positions available, then the membership shall vote on each nominee at that time.
 The newly-elected directors shall elect the officers, with the exception of President, of the corporation at the first meeting of the new Board after it takes office.